torstenberg/indicators/README.md

 # Indicators
 All about indicators and assessment systems ...

 This could evolve into a place where I document knowledge, advice and links for everyone interested in indicator development in the field of marine waters and marine ecosystems and ecology.
-Let's see how ths will work out!
+Let's see how this will work out!

-For now, there is only a list of references I used in my presentationat a workshop.
+For now, there is only a list of references I used in my presentation at a workshop and the presentation file itself.

 ## Literature references from the ENA workshop in List/Sylt, 25-27 Sept 2017